 The fifth principle of non-discrimination is essential to ensuring equal access to content on the Internet.

 “With the ever closer relationship between service providers and content, we think there are (unfortunately) many opportunities for service providers to abuse their gatekeeper status by picking and choosing what content they might privilege with faster access,” the ALA’s comments state.

 Additionally, the ALA asserted that the sixth principle will promote transparency of service providers’ practices, including how they manage their networks.
 This information will allow libraries and consumers to make informed choices among competing providers.

 Rep. Marsha Blackburn (R-TN) introduced the “Real Stimulus Act of 2009” (H.R.
 3294) that was then referred to the House Energy and Commerce Committee.

 Rep. Blackburn’s bill came on the heels of Sen. John McCain’s bill (S. 1836) and is practically verbatim the text of the Senate bill (i.e. anti-net neutrality).

 October 22, 2009

-On October 22, 2009, Sen. McCain (R-AZ) introduced the “Internet Freedom Act of 2009” ( S. 1836).
+On October 22, 2009, Sen. McCain (R-AZ) introduced the “Internet Freedom Act of 2009” (S. 1836).
 The bill would prohibit the FCC from enacting rules that would regulate the Internet.
-In other works, the bill, if passed, would prevent the FCC from imposing network or “net” neutrality rules to the Internet.
-Specifically, the bill language states, “The Federal Communications Commission shall not propose, promulgate, or issue any regulations regarding the Internet or IP-enabled services.
+In other words, the bill, if passed, would prevent the FCC from imposing network or “net” neutrality rules to the Internet.
+Specifically, the bill language states, “The FCC shall not propose, promulgate, or issue any regulations regarding the Internet or IP-enabled services.
 In other words, the bill, if passed, would prohibit the FCC from enacting rules that would regulate the Internet – or against net neutrality.